mvolkmann/blog/src/github/actions.md

 The second is creating a pull request on the master branch.

-Setting `strategy.matrix.node-version` to an array of version numbers causes it to execute the steps in each version of Node.
+Setting `strategy.matrix.node-version` to an array of version numbers causes it to execute the steps in each listed version of Node.
-This is useful to run tests in multiple versions of Node.
-To only use the latest version of version 12, remove `strategy.matrix.node-version` and change the `node-version` property for the `setup-node` step to `12.x` instead of `${{ matrix.node-version }}`.
+To only use the latest version starting with 12, remove `strategy.matrix.node-version` and change the `node-version` property for the `setup-node` step to `12.x` instead of `${{ matrix.node-version }}`.